karankantaria/Wifi_Sniffer_py/README.md

 # Wifi_Sniffer_py
-Simple Wifi Sniffer made in python
+Simple Wifi Sniffer made in python, you need to install the scapy library but thats it.